Mouth guard for snoring and sleep apnea

 Q. What oral appliances do Dental on Gregory provide?

-Q. Can an oral device/advancement device be used instead of a CPAP machine?
+Q. Can a MAD be used instead of a CPAP machine?

 CPAP treatment is the first-line treatment for obstructive sleep apnoea, and can alleviate the symptoms of sleep apnoea.
 Some difficulties with the CPAP machine, such as dryness or mask leakage causes discomfort during sleep, and poor compliance.
-Mandibular advancement devices can be considered as an alternative to CPAP treatment, to open the oral airway and allow you to breathe in your sleep.
+Mandibular advancement devices are an alternative to CPAP treatment, to open the oral airway and allow you to breathe in your sleep, as recommended by the Australian Sleep Association.
 In some cases, a dental sleep apnoea appliance is recommended in conjunction with a CPAP machine.

 Following the provision of a mandibular advancement device, a follow up PSG (sleep study) is recommended, to confirm the alleviation of obstructive sleep apnoea symptoms.

-Q. I have been diagnosed with snoring but no obstructive sleep apnoea
+Q. I have been diagnosed with snoring but not obstructive sleep apnoea

-If your diagnosis is primary snoring (snoring, in the absence of diagnosed sleep apnoea), a dental device can be fabricated for you to allow open airflow and reduce or completely eliminate loud snoring.
-It is recommended to have a sleep study to confirm this diagnosis of primary snoring.
+If your diagnosis is primary snoring (snoring, in the absence of diagnosed sleep apnoea), a MAD can be fabricated for you to allow open airflow and reduce or completely eliminate loud snoring.
+It is recommended to have a sleep study to confirm this diagnosis of primary snoring if you are also having symptoms of poor sleep, such as daytime sleepiness.

 Q. I grind my teeth in my sleep

-Tooth wear from night time teeth grinding (or nocturnal bruxism) can be protected against through the use of an occlusal splint (night guard).
+Tooth wear from night time teeth grinding (or nocturnal bruxism) can be protected against through the use of an occlusal splint (night guard), keeping your teeth looking youthful and avoiding signs of aging.

 CPAP alternative for sleep apnoea and snoring